hepkosmos/OptiMass/README.md

 > $./optimass.x

-## Reference and Cite
+## Reference and cite
-When citing OptiMass, please use the following reference paper:
+When use OPTIMASS, please cite the following reference paper:

 >  OPTIMASS : A Package for the Minimization of Kinematic Mass Functions with Constraints
 >  [JHEP 1601(2016) 026](https://link.springer.com/article/10.1007%2FJHEP01%282016%29026) [arXiv:1508.00589 [hep-ph]](https://arxiv.org/abs/1508.00589v2)